 3. Influenza

 Influenza, or flu, viruses are a group of viruses that can cause seasonal flu.
 They are highly contagious.
 People can contract them by inhaling droplets from the coughs or sneezes of a person with the virus.
-They can also get the virus if they come into contact with infected droplets on inanimate objects, such as doorknobs or computer keyboards, and then touch their eyes, nose, or mouth.
+They can also contract the virus if they come into contact with infected droplets on inanimate objects, such as doorknobs or computer keyboards, and then touch their eyes, nose, or mouth.

 Some symptoms of the flu include: